ayigitdogan/ayigitdogan.github.io/_posts/2023-03-03-pneumonia-classification-with-pytorch.md

 </tbody>
 </table>

 The data includes 6 columns including patient ID, target variable, and information about the location of the pneumonia if it exists.
 Notice that there are multiple entries for some patients since pneumonia can be located at more than one segment of an X-Ray image.
-Therefore, they will only be relevant in the second part of this excercise.
+A subset of the dataset such that each patient has only one record is sufficient in this case since the aim of this study is not detection.

 ```python